 - If your child is about 4 ½ years old or more then have a think about whether it’s a good idea to talk to them about their speech.
 You are the expert in your child and so only you can make this decision initially.
 You could chat generally about how we use our mouths to make sounds and look in the mirror together to see how you both make all the different sounds.

 - If you want to see if your child can make an accurate ‘s’ there is a trick that therapists will often use which is asking your child to say ‘t t t t t ‘ as fast as they can.
-If done fast enough this naturally turns in to a ‘s’ sound.
+If done fast enough this naturally turns into a ‘s’ sound.
 Starting with the ‘t’ production in this way gets the tongue tip behind the teeth where it should be.
-Practise this yourself before sharing it with your child.
+Practice this yourself before sharing it with your child.

 - Try using a picture of a snake or a toy snake to represent the new ‘s’ sound.
 As speech sounds are quite an abstracts thing to think about children often need something visual to support their understanding of what they are working on.